ar-io/specs/arns/arns-core-01.md

 - Must return a state object as JSON in the data field of the response notice.
 - The state object must include:
-  - The entire Records table as JSON.
-  - The entire Controller table as JSON.
+  - The entire `Records` table as JSON.
-  - The current process Owner.
+  - The current process `Owner`.
-- Must add X-forwarded tags to the response notice.
+- Must add `X-`forwarded tags to the response notice.

 #### Action